This post may contain affiliate links (disclosure).

 Next, add water and close the lid.

-After the minute is up, shift the valve to quickly release the steam.
-One important tip is to make sure you do it right away or the spinach may become overly mushy.
+After the time is up, shift the valve to quickly release the steam.

 Take the cooked spinach and drain it in a colander.
 I would also take this opportunity to either squeeze the spinach with your hands or in a paper towel to make sure you get most of the water out before you sautee it with the other ingredients.